A Simply Amazing Opportunity for all Aspiring Medical Professionals in the USA & Canada!

 - Experience the African bush and the amazing variety of wild life it has to offer.

-- Three weeks of medical immersion is sure to impress any pre-medical program/medical school selection committee
+- Two weeks of medical immersion is sure to impress any pre-medical program/medical school selection committee

 - Visit historic places of interest – like the Apartheid Museum, Nelson Mandela’s house etc.